Katarzyna Bratkowska

-Katarzyna Dominika Bratkowska (born in 1972) is a Polish literary critic, feminist, and socialist activist.
+Katarzyna Bratkowska (born in 1972) is a Polish literary critic, feminist, and socialist activist.

 Biography

 Education

-A graduate of Polish philology at the University of Warsaw, she completed doctoral studies at the School of Social Sciences at the Institute of Philosophy and Sociology of the Polish Academy of Sciences, where she wrote a doctorate under the direction of Maria Janion.
+A graduate of Polish philology at the University of Warsaw, Bratkowska completed doctoral studies at the School of Social Sciences at the Institute of Philosophy and Sociology of the Polish Academy of Sciences, where she wrote a doctorate under the direction of Maria Janion.
 In 2008-2009 she lectured in postgraduate gender studies at the Institute of Literary Research of the Polish Academy of Sciences.
-She has published in "Res Publica Nowa", "Biuletyn OSKa", "Czas Kultury", "Gazeta Wyborcza", and in several edited academic volumes on women and gender.
+She has published in Res Publica Nowa, Biuletyn OSKa, Czas Kultury, Gazeta Wyborcza, as well as in several edited academic volumes on women and gender.
+In 2008-9, Bratkowska was a visiting lecturer at the Institute of Literary Research of the Polish Academy of Sciences.

 Activism

-She is the co-founder (together with Kazimiera Szczuka and Agnieszka Graff) of the 8th March Women's Coalition which organizes the Manifa, an annual demonstration taking place in various Polish cities on International Women's Day.
+Bratkowska is the co-founder (alongside Kazimiera Szczuka and Agnieszka Graff) of the 8th March Women's Coalition which organizes the Manifa, an annual demonstration taking place in various Polish cities on International Women's Day.
 In the years 2001–2006 she co-founded the feminist hip-hop group Duldung.
 She is deeply engaged in the struggle to restore women's right to legal abortion in Poland.
 She caused an uproar when she declared that she was pregnant and intended to get an abortion on Christmas Eve.
-She is a co-founder and president of the Polish pro-choice association Same o Sobie S.O.S. in 2006 and the initiator of the "Abortion coming out" campaign, in which women confessed to having an abortion.
+She was a co-founder and president of the Polish pro-choice association Same o Sobie S.O.S. in 2006, and the initiator of the "Abortion coming out" campaign, in which women confessed to having an abortion.
 She sat on the supervisory board of the MaMa Foundation.